Data and Scientific Information Products

 EXPEDITION - a portal framework for discovery and re-use of varios types of georeferenced expedition-related content (reports, publications, tracklines, stations, datasets and data products) associated with AWI research platforms, in particular the research vessels Polarstern and Heincke.

 Contact: Dr. Ana Macario, Dr. Roland Koppe,

 The data portal offers an integrative framework for coherent discovery, visualization, download and dissemination of scientific data originating from nationally operated research platforms and monitoring facilities (vessels, observatories, campaigns, web services).
 The content originates from German marine research institutions ranging from cruise-related metadata to archived and near real time data, data products, reports and publications.
-Our data providers cooperate within the Marine Network of Integrated Data Access (MaNIDA).
+Our data providers cooperate within the German Marine Research Alliance.

 A generic and sustainable framework for enabling the seamless flow of sensor observation to archives.
 This framework builds upon international OGC standards for metadata and data interoperability and is meant to assist scientists in developing enhanced data products and in facilitating the data re-use.
 AWI's data flow framework consists of seven modular and extensible components as depicted below.
 Learn more

 The AWI operates and maintains various platforms for data collection; one comprehensive (PANGAEA), other dedicated to infrastructures (DShip) or collections (Hustedt):

 PANGAEA - a repository for georeferenced data for earth and environmental sciences operating as an open access data library.

 PANGAEA is a member of the ICSU World Data System (WDS) and is being jointly hosted AWI and the Center for Marine Environmental Science (MARUM) at the University of Bremen (additional information).

 Contact: Dr. Janine Felden, Mail: firstname.lastname@example.org